faanross/faanross.github.io/content/posts/course01.md

 {{< figure src="/img/image053.png" title="" class="custom-figure" >}}

-We can immediately see the same suspicious process and parent we saw in our read using the native tools - there is the legitimate process `rufus`, which spawned the child process `rundll32.exe`.And as we discussed then this is suspicious since we do not expect `rufus`, a program used to create bootable USB drives, to need to call `rundll32.exe`.
+We can immediately see the same suspicious process and parent we saw in our analysis using native tools - there is the legitimate process `rufus.exe`, which unexpectedly spawned the child process `rundll32.exe`.

-But then we see something we forgot to consider in our previous analysis - has `rundll32.exe` itself spawned anything in turn?
-Here things *really* start getting suspicious - `rundll32.exe` in turned spawned `cmd.exe`.
+But then we see something else we forgot to consider in our previous analysis - has `rundll32.exe` itself spawned anything in turn?
+Indeed `rundll32.exe` has in turn spawned `cmd.exe`.

 I mentioned before that `rundll32.exe` is typically used to launch DLLs.
-Thus there is **very** little reason for us to expect it to be spawning the Windows command line interpreter `cmd.exe`.
-Now it could be that some amateur developer wrote some janky code that does this as some befuddling workaround, but in honesty even that is a stretch.
+There is thus little reason for us to expect it to be spawning the Windows command line interpreter `cmd.exe`.
+Now it could be that some amateur developer wrote some janky code that does this as some befuddling workaround, but that's steelmanning it to the n-th degree.

+{{< figure src="/img/steelman.gif" title="" class="custom-figure" >}}

 We're not ringing the alarm bells yet, but we're definitely geared to dig in deeper.

-So double-click on the process...
+Let's double-click on the process `rundll32.exe`...

 2. Signature - is it valid + who signed?